canonical/kafka-k8s-operator/docs/tutorial/rebalance-partitions.md

 (tutorial-rebalance-partitions)=
-# 7. Rebalance and Reassign Partitions
+# 8. Rebalance and Reassign Partitions

-This is part of the [Charmed Apache Kafka K8s Tutorial](index.md).
-Please refer to the [overview page](introduction.md) for more information and the overview of the content.
+This is a part of the [Charmed Apache Kafka Tutorial](index.md).

 ## Partition rebalancing and reassignment

-By default, when adding more brokers to an Apache Kafka cluster, the current allocated partitions on the original brokers are not automatically redistributed across the new brokers.
+By default, when adding more brokers to a Charmed Apache Kafka cluster, the current allocated partitions on the original brokers are not automatically redistributed across the new brokers.
 This can lead to inefficient resource usage and over-provisioning.
 On the other hand, when removing brokers to reduce capacity, partitions assigned to the removed brokers are also not redistributed, which can result in under-replicated data at best and permanent data loss at worst.

 To address this, we can make use of [LinkedIn's Cruise Control](https://github.com/linkedin/cruise-control), which is bundled as part of the Charmed Apache Kafka [snap](https://github.com/canonical/charmed-kafka-snap) and [rock](https://github.com/canonical/charmed-kafka-rock).

 At a high level, Cruise Control is made up of the following five components:

-- **Workload Monitor** - responsible for the metrics collection from Apache Kafka
+- **Workload Monitor** - responsible for the metrics collection from Charmed Apache Kafka
 - **Analyser** - generates allocation proposals based on configured [Goals](https://github.com/linkedin/cruise-control?tab=readme-ov-file#goals)
 - **Anomaly Detector** - detects failures in brokers, disks, metrics or goals and (optionally) self-heals
 - **Web server** - a REST API for user operations